Can I travel to Tallinn?

 Can I come to Tallinn with a group?

 There is no specific ban on travelling for groups.
-At the same time, restrictions may be in place for some services, for example in many cases, there are restrictions on the number of participants.
+But for some services, restrictions may apply, for example, in the number of participants or keeping a safe distance.

-Event organisers must disperse peole to ensure social distancing and follow the restrictions on the number of participants and room occupancy (max.
-50%).
+Event organisers must disperse people to ensure social distancing and follow the restrictions on the number of participants and room occupancy.

-- Indoor events: a maximum of 500 participants filling no more than 50% of the venue
+- Indoor events: a maximum of 1500 participants filling no more than 50% of the venue, unless all participants have clearly marked seats

 Is high-quality medical care available in Tallinn?

-Medical care in Estonia is effectively organized.
+Medical care in Estonia is effectively organised.
 If you need medical advice while in Tallinn, please contact the family doctor helpline at +372 634 6630 (or 1220 if you have an Estonian SIM-card).

 A doctor answers your health questions in English every day from 15:00 to 17:00 (24/7 in Estonian and Russian) and can also redirect you to the emergency line 112 if necessary.